 Kitch-iti-kipi: Michigan’s Big Spring or Mirror of Heaven?

 From your spot on this observation raft, you’ll glide across the icy waters of the spring, taking in the stunning natural beauty of the water and the pristine forest setting.
+You’ll see the fish as they swim among submerged cedar logs.
+The logs, preserved by both minerals and the water’s constantly-cold 45 degree temperature, seem like they’ve been there since the beginning of time.

 What IS Kitch-iti-kipi?